Dr4mmma/doorbellcam/README.md

 Video is coming soon!!!!

 # Final thoughts
-I would consider this project finished, but there will be minor modifications to data gathered in order to assure high accuracy.
+I would consider this project finished, but there will be minor modifications to data gathered and how alarm system goes on in order to assure high accuracy.
 The final product will be available soon, and hopefully I can get a commercial product available at very cheap price.
 I would love the opportunity to have a talk with a production company that can help me to get to a commercial product.